SevenShepherd/SevenShepherd.github.io/_posts/2024-07-23-indoctrination.markdown

 > **“The first phase of the Reformation was [Amyraldian](https://sevenshepherd.github.io/limited-atonement/) in the sense that the churches professed a strong view of divine predestination while also affirming a universal perspective on the extent of the atonement.”** &mdash; Dr. Michael F. Bird (Ph.D., University of Queensland), Evangelical Theology, 4.4 The Death of Jesus, 4.4.3.3 Amyraldian View. p.
 486.

 The *'isms* of the faith should be considered sects of Protestantism, but not heretical sects.
 Protestantism is the most sound group in existence.
-It's the baseline and by which all others are measured, apart from [scripture itself](https://sevenshepherd.github.io/hierarchy-of-authority/).
+It's the baseline by which all others are measured, apart from [scripture itself](https://sevenshepherd.github.io/hierarchy-of-authority/).

 <!-- that their more well informed family members who hold to sound doctrine will convert to their perversions. -->